Amazon Affiliate Link Best Practices: Earn More From Your Niche Sites

 Once you input your Amazon Associate affiliate tag, you can select whether to cloak all links, open links in a new window, make affiliate links “No Follow” and more.
-Here are the options you can select:

-In order to get paid when a user from the UK purchases on Amazon.co.uk for example, you MUST be approved to the Amazon.co.uk program; which is different than the Amazon.com program.
+In order to get paid when a user from the UK purchases on Amazon.co.uk for example, you MUST be approved to the Amazon.co.uk program, which is different than the Amazon.com program.

-Well, it sounded like a lot of time and effort to apply to multiple countries; so I just figured I'd stick with the US for my survival knife niche site.
+Well, it sounded like a lot of time and effort to apply to multiple countries; so I just figured I'd stick with the US only when I first started creating niche sites.

-However, I was contacted by one of my readers who told me that it only takes a few minutes to apply to each of these programs, and that it could increase my income by over 15%!
+However, I was contacted by one of my readers who told me that it only takes a few minutes to apply to each of these programs, and that it could increase my affiliate income by over 15%!

 I mention this in case there is anyone out there just get started with the Amazon Associates program.
 This is a simple tactic that could definitely increase your overall earnings.

 Another great tool to help you monetize traffic coming from all over the world is Geniuslink.